JamieMagee/rfcs/rfcs/XXXX-systemd-hardening.md

 - Phase 1: Framework Introduction

-  - Add hardening framework to systemd module
+  - Add hardening framework to systemd module with preset library
   - No services enabled by default
   - Documentation, tests, and examples provided
+  - RFC 42-style `settings` option for full systemd compatibility

+- Phase 2: Preset Development and Refinement

+  - Develop and test composable hardening presets
+  - Create functional presets for common use cases
+  - Gather community feedback on preset effectiveness and usability
+  - Refine preset compositions based on real-world usage

-- Phase 2: Existing Hardened Services
+- Phase 3: Existing Service Migration

   - Identify existing services with custom hardening
-  - Migrate them to use the new framework
+  - Migrate them to use appropriate preset combinations
+  - Create service-specific presets where beneficial

-- Phase 3: Broader Adoption
+- Phase 4: Broader Adoption

-  - Enable hardening for additional services
+  - Enable hardening for additional services using preset combinations
-  - Community contributions for service-specific configurations
+  - Community contributions for new presets and preset refinements
+  - Documentation of best practices and common patterns

-- Phase 4: Default Hardening (Long-term)
+- Phase 5: Default Hardening (Long-term)

-  - Consider enabling minimal hardening by default for new services
+  - Consider enabling basic hardening presets by default for new services
-  - Opt-out rather than opt-in for basic protections
+  - Opt-out rather than opt-in for fundamental protections

-During Phases 1 and 2, the hardening profile definitions (strict, moderate, and minimal) will be actively refined based on real-world testing, compatibility feedback, and community input.
+During all phases, the preset library and RFC 42-style settings will be actively refined based on real-world testing, compatibility feedback, and community input.
+The composable nature allows for incremental improvements without breaking existing configurations.

 ### Testing and Validation